-The retail sector in the UK is worth over £350 billion and employs more than 3 million people, making it the country’s largest private sector.
+The retail sector in the UK is worth over £350 billion and employs more than three million people, making it the country’s largest private sector.

-With so many people employed in retail, you may be surprised to learn that the Government has deemed the retail workplace ‘low risk’.
-This classification is primarily because of the lack of heavy machinery.
+With so many people employed in retail, you may be surprised to learn that the government has deemed the retail workplace ‘low risk’.
+This classification is primarily because of the lack of heavy machinery involved in conducting retail business.
 Yet many of the most commonly reported incidents occur in retail settings in huge numbers.
+Health and safety in retail industry, as such, may be underprioritized.
+Fewer heavy or hard-to-handle machines does not necessarily correlate to a lower level of risk for employees.
+Health and safety in retail stores across the country must be prioritized, but in order to do that the situation must be fully understood.

 Top Retail Risks

-Given that these incidents occur regularly in retail, the HSE has compiled a more comprehensive list of the most common non-fatal incidents to occur within the workplace.
+Given that incidents do occur regularly in retail, the HSE has compiled a comprehensive list of the most common non-fatal incidents to occur within the workplace.
+While some may surprise you, others certainly should be accounted for in health and safety management.

 Slips, trips, and falls

 If a customer experiences product or service dissatisfaction, retail staff are the first to know about it.
-This can lead to intimidating and threatening behaviour, or sometimes even physical violence.
+While your employees are likely trained to handle complaints with composure and empathy, the same cannot be said for every customer to enter your establishment.
+A customer’s frustration can at times lead to intimidating and threatening behaviour.
+Occasionally, the customer can even go so far as to incite physical violence.

-With such a high frequency of incidents occurring in retail settings, EHS software can be employed to help mitigate risks.
-Here are some of the top ways EHS software can help.
+With such a high frequency of incidents occurring in retail settings, managers need to make sure they have highly optimized modes of communication with employees.
+They should also invest in resources for employees to learn more about how to prioritize health and safety and give them ways to report and detail incidents that do occur.
+EHS software can be employed to help mitigate risks.
+Here are some of the top ways EHS software can help retail workers stay safer.

 Cloud Technology Improving Communications